Hanijzana/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0 - alias => Create a script that creats an alias Name: ls Value: rm *
+1. Create a script that creats an alias Name: ls Value: rm *